The New You Will Require New Habits

 Track it lightly.
 A checkmark is enough.

-Do not ask the habit to prove everything all at once.
+Do not ask one habit to prove your whole transformation.
 Let it be small.
 Let it be steady.
 Let it become part of the atmosphere of your life.

-Then repeat it until it feels like home.
+Then repeat it until it starts to feel like home.

 The new you is not a stranger.